Posts: 7,725

 - Dave Arneson

 finarvyn Wrote:My 40th Anniversary tribute was running my group through the FFC version of Castle Blackmoor.
-Things went well until the TPK when they encountered a few too many giant toads on level three....
-Confusedhock:
+Things went well until the TPK when they encountered a few too many giant toads on level three.... hock:

 Fantastic!
 Feel like sharing more about this session?
 Who were the PCs etc?
-Smile

 Damn.
 That's the first time I've heard of this game.
 Sounds like a lot of fun!
 (And pre-Boot Hill, too!)

 I believe Dave Wesely talks about this game in one of the interviews with him.
 Slight nitpick: I disagree with Jon about referring to the Braunsteins as RPGs.
 This might be a matter of definition, but IMO D&D was the first RPG.
 Braunstein was significant however in introducing Roleplaying methods into war gaming, but IMHO they cannot yet be referred to as RPGs.
 Proto-RPGs perhaps.
 But I agree that the Brownstone game, like the other Braunsteins do sound like alot of fun.
-Smile

 Good to see you back here again Fin!
-Smile

 -Havard